Poisson splitting by factors: Some remarks about the proofs

+The $\sigma$-field ${\mathcal M}$ of subsets of $\XX$ is defined in the following way.
+Let $\N= \{ 0,1,2, \ldots \}$ be the natural numbers, $\Z^{+} = \{ 1, 2, 3, \ldots \}$ be the positive integers and $\bar{\N}$ be $\N\cup\{ \infty \}$.
+For $B \in\borel$, the projection map $p_B\dvtx\XX\to\bar{\N}$ is defined by $p_B(\mu) = \mu(B)$, for all $\mu\in\XX$.
+We let ${\mathcal M}$ be the smallest $\sigma$-field such that all the projection maps are measurable.
 Note that throughout this paper, the only laws we consider on $\mathcal M$ will be homogeneous Poisson point processes on $\R^d$ and their restrictions to subsets of $\R^d$.
 We say that $U$ is a $\uniforma$ random variable if it is uniformly distributed in $[0,1]$.
-Similarly, we say that $V$ is a \uniformb$[B]$ random variable if it is uniformly distributed in some Borel set $B$.
+Let $\les$ denote Lebesgue measure.
+Similarly, we say that~$V$ is a $\uniformb[B]$ random variable if it is uniformly distributed in some Borel set~$B$ with finite nonzero Lebesgue measure; that is, $\PP(V \in \cdot) = {\les(\cdot\cap B) }/{\les(B)} $.
 In the next examples and throughout this paper, we shall assert that certain random variables can be expressed as functions of $\uniforma$ random variables.
-This can be justified by appealing to the Borel isomorphism theorem {\cite[3.4.24]{borel}}.
+This can be justified by appealing to the Borel isomorphism theorem \cite{borel}, Theorem~3.4.24.
 However, very often we need only the following two results, which are consequences of the Borel isomorphism theorem.
-Because of the need for isometry\hy equivariance in our constructions, we shall often need to be rather explicit about such functions.
+Because of the need for isometry-equivariance in our constructions, we shall often need to be rather explicit about such functions. \begin{lemma}[(Reproduction)] There exist measurable deterministic functions $\{ g_i \}_{i \in\N}$, where $g_i\dvtx[0,1] \to[0,1]$, such that if U is a $\uniforma$ random variable, then $\{ g_i(U) \}_{ i \in\N} $ is a sequence of i.i.d. $\uniforma$ random variables. \end{lemma}